 470.648 European Security: Russian Challenge, Western Response

-We are very pleased to announce that on 25 January registration will open on SIS for 470.648 European Security: Russian Challenge, Western Response, which will run in the second session of the Summer 2018 semester.
-The course will include meetings in Washington as well as travel to Belgium, Ukraine, and Estonia.
-Dr. Donald Jensen will teach the course assisted by Dr. Mark Stout.
+Second session of the Summer 2018 semester.
+The course included meetings in Washington as well as travel to Belgium, Ukraine, and Estonia.
+Dr. Donald Jensen taught the course assisted by Dr. Mark Stout.

 Russia has returned to an assertive foreign policy with military interventions in Ukraine and Syria and intrusion into the internal affairs of Western democracies.
 Two tools of Russian power demand close study: the armed forces and the state’s capacity for information warfare.